Thanksgiving Volunteer Options for NYC Kids and Families

 Tuesday, November 26, shifts run all day beginning at 6am

 Since 2001, this grassroots organization has delivered more than 70,000 complete Thanksgiving meals to New York City families in shelters.
-Join with 400 volunteers to pack and deliver meals.
+Join with 300 volunteers to pack and deliver meals.
 All ages can participate, but volunteers younger than 18 must be accompanied by an adult and have a signed waiver.
+Registration is available online.

 Thanksgiving Morning Meal Delivery — Citywide